-The great thing about modern cosmetic procedure and dermatology is that there are many options to choose from when considering what treatment is best for your particular need.
+The great thing about modern cosmetic procedures and dermatology is that there are many options to choose from when considering what treatment is best for your particular need.
 The bad thing?
 Finding what’s right for you can be confusing.
-Many of my patients express frustration because they have been told numerous different things from different people.
+Many of my patients express frustration because they have been told numerous different things by different people.
 Some physicians swear by one product or another.
 Family and friends have favorites.
 Such is the case with Sculptra and Radiesse: two volumizing fillers.
 Let’s take a look at both of them so that you can decide for yourself.

-Both involve application of a numbing cream and the injection of the substance with needles into multiple areas of the face.
+Both involve the application of numbing cream and the injection of the substance with needles into multiple areas of the face.
 Sculptra typically involves a series of injections spaced a few months apart, whereas Radiesse takes place in one single appointment.

 The Target Area

 Sculptra and Radiesse can be used in mostly the same areas.
 Both are commonly utilized in the nasolabial folds and jowls.
-However, Sculptra can also be used beneath the cheek bones for volume, where typically it would take numerous Radiesse syringes to accomplish this.
+However, Sculptra can also be used beneath the cheekbones for volume, where typically it would take numerous Radiesse syringes to accomplish this.
 Radiesse is also used in the chin and nose, which we normally wouldn’t use Sculptra for because it doesn’t get as hard.